grkmkcgl/BTK-Intro-To-Machine-Learning/README.md

 # BTK Machine Learning Course

-It's my notes about machine learning course by I take on BTK platform.
+These are my notes from the machine learning course I took on the BTK platform.

-Used Google Colaboratory (python notebook) for programming.
+I used Google Colaboratory (python notebook) for programming.

-Used data files noted in notebooks and they are in Data Files folder.
+Used data files are noted in notebooks and they are in the Data Files folder.

+#

 *First homework* is to predict whether tennis game will play or not.

 *Second homework* is to create 5 different model of regression for salary prediction.

 *Third homework* is to analyze iris dataset, compare results and visualize data.

+#

+**Notebook Files**:

 BTK_1 is about **data frames**.